 Before we delve into the brewing process, there are things that you need to know beforehand to make sure you brew fascinated and rich-flavor coffee as you’d expect.

-Choosing the right sized Moka pot is important, if you want to brew 1 cup of coffee, choose the pot that'll brew a single shot, a 2-cup pot for producing 2 shots and so on.
+Choosing the right is important, if you want to brew 1 cup of coffee, choose the pot that’ll brew a single shot, a 2-cup pot for producing 2 shots, and so on.

-Keep in mind, you can't half-fill a Moka pot, so don't buy 6-cup sized brewer for making 3-cups of coffee.
-A Moka pot works well only when it's filled properly.
+Keep in mind, you can’t half-fill a Moka pot, so don’t buy a 6-cup sized brewer for making 3-cups of coffee.
+It works well only when it’s filled properly.

-Your coffee is 98% water so make sure you use only the delicious water with low calcium content.
-Besides, freshly ground coffee, this also plays an integral role for retaining the maximum flavors and tastes of your coffee.
+Your coffee is 98% water, so make sure you use only the delicious water with the low calcium content.
+Besides freshly ground coffee, this also plays an integral role for retaining the maximum flavors and tastes of your coffee.

-On repeating complaints that Moka pot coffee taste bitter more often.
-This happens when you don't already fill the bottom chamber with hot water.
+On repeating complaints that coffee tastes bitter more often.
+This happens when you don’t already fill the bottom chamber with hot water.
 As a result, it cooks your grounds and causes a lot of bitterness.

 Before we begin, let’s collect the essential tools and ingredients:

-Step 1: Fill the base of Moka Pot with hot water
+Step 1: Fill the base with hot water

-Pro Tip: You'll see a pressure valve on the side of the bottom chamber, always fill the boiled water to the very bottom of the valve.
+Pro Tip: You’ll see a pressure valve on the side of the bottom chamber, always fill the boiled water to the very bottom of the valve.
 This is meant to regulate pressure.
-Just don't cover or it won't be able release the emergency pressure.
+Just don’t cover, or it won’t be able to release the emergency pressure.